trento-project/web/Trento.Hosts.Host.md

 ## Host health

-Holds the information about whether the host is in an expected state or not, and if not, what is the roout cause helping identifying possible remediation.
+Holds the information about whether the host is in an expected state or not, and if not, what is the root cause helping identifying possible remediation.
 It is composed by sub-health elements:

-- Heartbeat status
 - Checks health
+- Saptune health
+- Software Updates Discovery health

-The main host health is computed using these values, meaning the host health is the worst of the two.
+The main host health is computed using these values, meaning the host health is the worst-case of the the individual values.

 ### Heartbeat